logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-ravendb.md

 ## Overview

+RavenDB is an open source document-oriented NoSQL designed especially for the .NET/Windows platform.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

-To send your Prometheus-format Ravendb metrics to Logz.io, you need to add the **inputs.ravendb** and **outputs.http** plug-ins to your Telegraf configuration file.
+To send your Prometheus-format RavenDB metrics to Logz.io, you need to add the **inputs.ravendb** and **outputs.http** plug-ins to your Telegraf configuration file.

 #### Configuring Telegraf to send your metrics data to Logz.io